Master’s in Computer Science vs Cybersecurity: What’s the Difference?

 - Programs provide instruction in cyber policy and law

-What Does a Master’s in Computer Science Prepares You For?
+What Does a Master’s in Computer Science Prepare You For?

 A master’s in computer science is ideal for those interested in innovative technologies like artificial intelligence, human–computer interaction and robotics.
 Professionals who graduate with a master’s-level computer science degree find opportunities to conduct technical research in ground-breaking areas like artificial intelligence, as well as to support other aspects of their employers’ information technology needs by developing networks and databases.